Sisters of Perpetual Indulgence: Inception

-In October 1980, the dozen or so erstwhile nuns held their first fundraiser, a bingo game and salsa dance that was well-attended in large part because of the write-up in The San Francisco Chronicle by Herb Caen the same day, who printed their organization name, the Sisters of Perpetual Indulgence.
-The benefit was for San Francisco's Metropolitan Community Church Cuban Refugee Program, and it netted $1,500 ($ in 2009).
-The Sisters began making regular appearances at Castro events that focused on sexual tolerance or provided a showcase for drag.
-They also developed a mission statement:The Sisters of Perpetual Indulgence is a leading-edge Order of queer nuns.
-Since our first appearance in San Francisco on Easter Sunday, 1979, the Sisters have devoted ourselves to community service, ministry and outreach to those on the edges, and to promoting human rights, respect for diversity and spiritual enlightenment.
-We believe all people have a right to express their unique joy and beauty and we use humor and irreverent wit to expose the forces of bigotry, complacency and guilt that chain the human spirit.
+In October 1980, the dozen or so Sisters held their first fundraiser, a bingo game and a disco and salsa dance that was well-attended in large part because of the write-up in The San Francisco Chronicle by Herb Caen the same day, who printed their organization name, the Sisters of Perpetual Indulgence.
+The benefit was for San Francisco's Metropolitan Community Church gay Cuban refugee program, and it netted $1,500 ($ in 2022).